philipbrembeck/codi/README.md

 Export as HTML
 --------------

 If you want to use "Export as HTML", you have to create a folder called "api" with chmod 777.

-Do it!
+We don't recommend doing this, if you don't know what you're doing.